LBD-Hackers/consolid-demo/README.md

-# LBDserver demo reproduction
+# ConSolid demo reproduction
-This repository aids in locally reproducing an LBDserver experiment.
+This repository aids in locally reproducing a ConSolid experiment.
 The following steps should be taken:

 Before you start, please execute `npm install`.